 It’s an elegant, dark martini for your elegant Halloween party.
 This Poison Blackberry Martini can easily be multiplied and you can continue the party until dawn - when you need to go back to your cave, coffin, or dungeon.

-If this sounds like your thing, I can also recommend this Black Swan's Cranberry Sangria.
+If this sounds like your thing, I can also recommend this Black Swan's Cranberry Sangria or Halloween margarita.
 If you came here for the blackberry, and not necessarily for Halloween, I can also redirect you to my new favorite - the blackberry bourbon smash.

 Why you’ll love this recipe

 You will love this recipe if you love elegant Halloween parties and cocktails.
 You will also love it if you love berry cocktails, it is not necessarily just a Halloween cocktail.